Abramon/integration_code/README.md

 The listener operates in a continuous loop with the following steps:

 1.  **Initialization**: The `CrossChainBridgeListener` is instantiated.
-It creates a `ChainEventListener` instance for the source chain (e.g., Ethereum Sepolia) and a `TransactionRelayer` instance for the destination chain (e.g., Polygon Mumbai).
+It creates a `ChainEventListener` instance for the source chain (e.g., the Ethereum Sepolia testnet) and a `TransactionRelayer` instance for the destination chain (e.g., the Polygon Mumbai testnet).

 2.  **State Check**: In its main `run()` loop, the listener first determines the range of blocks it needs to scan.
 On its first run, it starts from the current latest block.
 On subsequent runs, it starts from the last block it successfully processed (`last_processed_block + 1`).